Coulter's Candy: Origin

-In 2019, the Scottish Borders Council erected a statue in honour of Coulters Candy in Galashiels as part of a town centre regeneration project in advance of the Great Tapestry of Scotland Visitor Centre opening in 2021.
+In 2019, the Scottish Borders Council erected a statue in honour of Coulter's Candy in Galashiels, as part of a town centre regeneration project.
+Created by Angela Hunter, the statue became part of a new town trail.
+On 2 April 2024, a headstone was unveiled on the 144th anniversary of Coltart’s death; the headstone was a fundraising effort.